 How Many People Speak Russian In The World?

-According to Ethnologue, there are around 258 million Russian speakers in the world.
+According to Ethnologue, there are around 255 million Russian speakers in the world.
 This estimate is likely high, however, because it factors in many populations that are ancestrally Russian, but which might not speak the language anymore.
-Counting only native speakers, there are roughly 153 million.

-here were roughly 166 million native Russian speakers in the world, placing it at number eight in the list of most widely spoken languages in the world.
+There are roughly 147 million native Russian speakers in the world, placing it at number eight in the list of most widely spoken languages in the world.
 Among first languages, Russian accounts for 2.3 percent of the global population.

 How Many People Speak Russian In The US?